 Online Information Session

 All students and families interested in attending OCO for either a single course, or full-time enrollment for the summer or fall, should attend an information session.
 Admissions Director, Brittany Lindsey, will cover topics such as: college counseling, spiritual life, admissions information, and a day in the life for an online student.
-Upcoming sessions will be on Tuesday, February 14th at 9am and 6:30pm PST.
+Upcoming sessions will be on Tuesday, March 14th and 28th at 9am and 6:30pm PST.

 For more information, email email@example.com or click here to visit our information session page on our website for additional event dates.